harry5z/Sanguosha/README.md

 Fixed ExecutorService bug: can now add any number of players.

-Fixed bug in Neutralization: Dead players will not be asked for Neutralization.
+Fixed bug in Nullification: Dead players will not be asked for Nullification.

 Added three instant cards with [Area of Effect](https://github.com/harry5z/Sanguosha/blob/master/src/update/operations/special_operations/AreaOfEffectOperation.java) property: [Barbarian Invasion](https://github.com/harry5z/Sanguosha/blob/master/src/cards/specials/instant/BarbarianInvasion.java), [ArrowSalvo](https://github.com/harry5z/Sanguosha/blob/master/src/cards/specials/instant/ArrowSalvo.java), and [Brotherhood](https://github.com/harry5z/Sanguosha/blob/master/src/cards/specials/instant/Brotherhood.java).

-[Barbarian Invasion](https://github.com/harry5z/Sanguosha/blob/master/src/update/operations/special_operations/BarbarianInvasionOperation.java): From the next player of the current player (who plays this card), each player except source player himself has to play an Attack one by one (the effect of this card can be neutralized on each player too).
+[Barbarian Invasion](https://github.com/harry5z/Sanguosha/blob/master/src/update/operations/special_operations/BarbarianInvasionOperation.java): From the next player of the current player (who plays this card), each player except source player himself has to play an Attack one by one (the effect of this card can be nullified on each player too).
 Those who fails to do so takes 1 damage from source.

 [Arrow Salvo](https://github.com/harry5z/Sanguosha/blob/master/src/update/operations/special_operations/ArrowSalvoOperation.java): very similar to Barbarian Invasion, except that each player plays a Dodge.

-[Brotherhood](https://github.com/harry5z/Sanguosha/blob/master/src/update/operations/special_operations/BrotherhoodOperation.java): All injured players gain 1 health point (the effect of this card can be neutralized on each player too).
+[Brotherhood](https://github.com/harry5z/Sanguosha/blob/master/src/update/operations/special_operations/BrotherhoodOperation.java): All injured players gain 1 health point (the effect of this card can be nullified on each player too).

 #### 1/17/2014: